jdart1/arasan-chess/doc/BUILD.md

 Syzygy tablebase support is enabled by default.

 The Syzygy probing code is now imported as a submodule from jdart1/Fathom.
-So to obtain this code in your source tree, you should issue the command:
+So if building Arasan from a git respository, issue the following command to pull the Syzygy code into your source tree:

 git submodule update --init --recursive